 The sapphire waters of the Ionian Sea welcome you to paradise.
-Kefalonia, Corfu, Zakynthos (Zante), Lefkada, Ithaca, and Paxi.
-All wonderful holiday destinations.
-The major islands of the Ionian lived for centuries under Venetian rule and it shows in their castles and churches.
-Carpeted with olive trees, pines and vineyards, they are fertile and green, a stunning setting for award-winning white-sand beaches and peacock-blue waters.
+Kefalonia, Corfu, Zakynthos (Zante), Lefkada, Ithaca, and Paxos. all are wonderful holiday destinations off the west coast of Greece that you’ll adore discovering.
+The major islands of Greece’s Ionian Sea lived for centuries under Venetian rule and it shows in their castles and churches.
+Carpeted with olive trees, pines and vineyards, the Ionian Islands are fertile and green, a stunning setting for award-winning white-sand beaches and peacock-blue waters.
 You’ll also find that the hospitable citizens have music in their souls.

-On land, you’ll want to explore the monasteries and mountain villages and seek out waterfalls, hiking trails and scenic routes by car or motorbike.
-Nature lovers can retire to the wetlands for birdwatching or the marine parks for glimpses of elusive monk seals and Loggerhead turtles.
-As for sailing or cruising, there’s no better place than the Ionian, where the winds are favourable and the anchorages safe.
-Kite- and windsurfers already regard the Ionian as a prime location for their sports.
+On land, you can explore monasteries and mountain villages and seek out waterfalls, hiking trails and scenic routes by car or motorbike.
+Nature lovers can head to the wetlands for birdwatching or the marine parks for glimpses of elusive Mediterranean monk seals and Loggerhead turtles.
+Kite- and windsurfers regard the Ionian Sea islands as a prime location for their sports.
+And as for sailing or cruising, there’s no better place in Greece, with favourable winds and safe anchorages.

 The beaches of Lefkada – Engremni, Porto Katsiki, Kathisma – and Shipwreck Beach on Zante are famous the world over.
-Voutoumi and Vrika on Antipaxi are beloved by boat owners, while Schinos on Ithaca is where the elite meet.
+Voutoumi and Vrika on Antipaxos are beloved by boat owners, while Schinos on Ithaca is where the elite meet.
 Myrtos, on Kefalonia, appears on many posters, its white crescent lapped by milky blue waters and framed by towering cliffs.
 Then there’s Kaladi on Kythira, and of course Corfu’s much-photographed Paleokastritsa.
-The Ionian islands have countless other large and small beaches, with a full range of facilities and water sports.
+And there are countless other large and small beaches on all the islands in the Ionian Sea, with a full range of facilities and water sports.

-Antipaxi, Kioni on Ithaca and Kefalonia’s Fiskardo are beloved destinations for sailing in the Ionian.
-Indeed, the whole of the Ionian is a magnet to sailors.
+Antipaxos, Kioni on Ithaca and Kefalonia’s Fiskardo are beloved destinations for sailing in the Ionian Sea.
+Indeed, the whole region is a magnet to sailors.
 And for those who love to walk or cycle, each island has well-marked trails through green mountains and varied scenery, including the fabulous 220km long Corfu trail.
 Corfu also boasts an 18-hole golf course at Ermones, in the Ropa valley which, besides being challenging and fun, is also one of the biggest in Europe.